Talent Builds

 - Press Vampiric Strike, you're going to be spending all your runes basically on this as it will also refresh your Blood Plague and build stacks of Essence of the Blood Queen.

-- When your Vampiric Blood hits 6 seconds remaining, use Consumption as this will cause your Blood Plague to tick faster (Consumption causes your blood plague damage to occur 30% faster for 6 seconds, hence pressing it in the final 6 seconds) feeding further into Infliction of Sorrow.
+- When your Dancing Rune Weapon hits 4 seconds remaining, use Consumption as this will cause your Blood Plague to tick faster feeding further into Infliction of Sorrow.
 This will also net you back 2 runes, and you want to ensure your last GCD in Vampiric Blood is a Vampiric Strike to refresh your buff and stacks.

 So Which Hero Talent Do You Choose?